MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/NoSQL.md

 <b> Working with Azure Cosmos DB - Gremlin (graph) API. </b>

 <p> What are the graph data model components and what are uses cases in the real world?
 Azure Cosmos DB Gremlin API can be used as a graph data base.
-What is a graph data model.
+What is a graph data model?
 Real world data is naturally connected.
 Traditional data modelling focuses on entities not relationships.
 For many applications, there's need to model both entities and relationships.
 A graph database persists relationships in the storage layer.
 This leads to highley efficient graph retrieval operations.
 Graph data models are included within the NoSQL or non-relational category, sinnce there is no dependency on a schema or constrained data model. </p>

 <p> A property graph is a structure that's composed of vertices (circle) and edges (connections).
 Both vertex and edge can have properties.
 Vertices are discrete entities such as a person, a place or an event.
 Edges are relationships between vertices.
 Finally we have properties.
 These are information about the vertices e.g. name or age.
 Real world applications of a graph data model are social networks, recommendation engines, geospatial, IoT. </p>